 JD Admission

-The committee does not conduct interviews and relies solely upon the information applicants choose to share in their application.
-ASU Law is committed to a more sustainable and resilient future and requires applicants to apply electronically through the Law School Admission Council (LSAC) website at LSAC.org.
+ASU Law is committed to a more sustainable and resilient future and requires applicants to apply online through the Law School Admission Council (LSAC) website at LSAC.org.

 Admission programs